- Blue Cross Blue Shield offers Medigap plans in all 50 states.

 Plan C is more inclusive than plans A and B. It covers the deductibles, copays, and coinsurance associated with Medicare parts A and B, as well as foreign travel emergency care.

-New rules introduced in 2020 don’t permit Medigap plans to cover the Medicare Part B deductible.
+New rules introduced for 2020 don’t permit Medigap plans to cover the Medicare Part B deductible.
 Because of this, if you’re new to Medicare in 2020, you won’t be able to purchase Plan C.

 BCBS Medicare Supplement Plan D